Fort Pickens: Nearby fortifications

 Fort McRee was built on Perdido Key across Pensacola Pass from Fort Pickens.
-Abandoned by Union forces and taken over by Florida and Alabama militia in January 1861, it was badly damaged by Union bombardment during the American Civil War later that year.
+Abandoned by Union forces and taken over by Florida and Alabama militia in January 1861, it was badly damaged by Union bombardment that year.
 Abandoned by Confederate forces, Fort McRee remained in ruins for the next three decades.
 Although improved in the late 19th century during the run-up to the Spanish–American War, the fort was struck by a hurricane on September 26–27, 1906 that destroyed most of the newer structures erected since 1898.
 After the hurricane, only a minimal caretaker staff was based there to ensure security of the site.
 Due to its site being accessible only by foot or boat, Fort McRee was left to the elements.
 Storms and erosion have battered the site; today, nothing more than a few scattered foundations remain.

-Fort Barrancas, which was built around previously constructed 17th- and 18th-century Spanish forts, as well as Fort Barrancas' associated Advanced Redoubt approximately a mile (1.6 km) to the northwest of Fort Barrancas, are located across Pensacola Bay on the grounds of what is now Naval Air Station Pensacola.
+Fort Barrancas, which was built around previously constructed 17th- and 18th-century Spanish forts, as well as Fort Barrancas' associated Advanced Redoubt approximately a mile (1.6 km) to the northwest, are located across Pensacola Bay on the grounds of what is now Naval Air Station Pensacola.
 When Union forces abandoned Fort McRee in 1861, they also abandoned Fort Barrancas, pulling back to Fort Pickens.
 This fort was also occupied by Florida and Alabama militia forces, who were subsequently integrated into the Confederate forces.
-In May 1862, after hearing that the Union Army had taken New Orleans, Confederate troops abandoned Pensacola and Fort Barrancas.
-The fort reverted to Union control.
+In May 1862, after hearing that the Union Army had taken New Orleans, Confederate troops abandoned Pensacola and Fort Barrancas and the fort reverted to Union control.